PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Preferred channel selection, scored consumer-layout inference, and recursive channel-last spatial-consumer detection query the same context in this owner.
 They remain conservative when source evidence ties or cycles.
+Split-axis repair and channel-first Resize/Pool target-shape repair are also co-located with these queries.
+Split voting inspects only later consumers;
+Resize and Pool preserve immediate layout bridges and rewrite only when CF input or consumer evidence is stronger than the declared channel-last form.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and